 Changes in preparation, presentation or due to specific circumstances Restatements of historical data due to reporting errors in previous periods, and/or changes to accounting policies, are only performed if the materiality threshold defined in our restatement guidelines is exceeded.
 Management provides the specific disclosures required by CSRD unless the information is not applicable or is considered immaterial to the decision-making of the primary users of the Sustainability statement.
 Restatements are primarily due to improvements in calculation methodology or new scientific evidence as we continuously work to improve the accuracy of our sustainability reporting.
-In entities, but this has not resulted in any restatements.
+In 2024, the organisational scope of some metrics was expanded to include all entities, but this has not resulted in any restatements.